-The NEA is a national organization that advocates for educational professionals and the improvement of public schools for students.
-Their website has resources for teachers, grants available from the NEA and their partners across the country, and information about the numerous political issues they are involved in.
+The NEA is a national organization that advocates for Stop Bullying educational professionals and the improvement of Stop Bullying has resources and information public schools for students.
+Their website has resources on bullying, cyberbullying, and prevention in for teachers, grants available from the NEA and their numerous aspects of a youth's life.
+They offer a partners across the country, and information about free online Bullying Prevention training module for the numerous political issues they are involved in.
+Continuing Education credit.